-Trump may have second thoughts about Shanahan as Defense Secretary
+Trump may have second thoughts about Shanahan as defense secretary

 Shanahan's defense of the Pentagon's contracting process for a $10 billion federal contract to build its Joint Enterprise Defense Infrastructure, or JEDI, program, could also be raising questions both on Capitol Hill and with the president, the official said.

 Members of Congress have raised concerns about the contract, which critics say has been tailor-made for only one company — Amazon, a company Trump has routinely criticized.
 Sen. Chuck Grassley, R-Iowa, who is the chairman of the Senate Finance Committee, is waiting for answers from the Defense Department on the contracting program.
-"The JEDI thing is definitely on people's minds," said a former administration official.
+"The JEDI thing is definitely on people's minds," a former administration official said.

 Acting Defense Secretary Shanahan cleared in Pentagon probeApril 25, 201901:47